 Particularly for youth players, educational sanctions may be considered and encouraged where a learning outcome may be likely.
 Examples would include anger management, referee courses, introduction to coaching, and cultural diversity / sensitivity.
 The requirements to attend would be set out by the Discipline Committee.
 Letter of apology or statements of personal learning and resolution to changed behaviour may be considered as well.
 Educational sanctions may be in lieu of or reduce game and term suspensions or be a condition of reinstatement.

-1.15 Referrals of Discipline and Discipline on Behalf of BC Soccer
+1.16 Jurisdiction over Discipline and Referrals of Discipline and Discipline on Behalf of BC Soccer